General guidance on officially accepting WTO legal instruments

 There are a number of multilateral and plurilateral instruments that are currently open for formal acceptance by members.

-The multilateral instruments include the 2005 Protocol Amending the TRIPS Agreement and the 2014 Protocol concerning the Trade Facilitation Agreement.
+The multilateral instruments include the 2022 Protocol concerning the Agreement on Fisheries Subsidies, the 2014 Protocol concerning the Trade Facilitation Agreement, and the 2005 Protocol Amending the TRIPS Agreement.
 The following links contain detailed information on how to formally accept each of these protocols:

 - 2005 Protocol Amending the TRIPS Agreement; and